 This means that to ensure longevity it’s best to oil and seal the area at least every eight to twelve months.

 This will keep your deck looking fresh and shining all year round.

 What is the Best Timber Oil to Pick and Use?

 Choosing the right oil is the key to success when you want to get the top finishing on your deck.

 Before picking any make sure you analyze your requirements carefully and check whether you need to get a clear or colored finishing.

-Also, check about your budget and maintenance expectations before you buy any specific product.
+Also, check your budget and maintenance expectations before you buy any specific product.

 If you are planning for a refinish and want to buy the best decking oil with UV protection, here are a few popular brands and options you can try:

 - Manns premier